-Software-based resampling is one of the new features of LabVIEW 7 Express, which includes an interactive Align and Resample Express VI and a traditional waveform datatype VI.
+Software-based resampling is one of the many features built-in to LabVIEW, which includes an interactive Align and Resample Express VI.
 In short, interpolation, as applied to resampling, predicts new values based on existing signal samples that you input.
-The LabVIEW Express VI, gives you four methods of interpolation:
+The LabVIEW Express VI, gives you four methods of interpolation, discussed below.

 2. Linear Interpolation